webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ```

 ## SCTP
 SCTP is the real power behind WebRTC data channels.
-It provides all these features of the data channel.
+It provides all these features of the data channel:

 * Multiplexing
 * Reliable delivery using a TCP-like retransmission mechanism